Purchase Orders

 1. Print Order: This button lets you print order details in report format.

-2. Copy Orders: This button allow you to copy the order template of the selected order.
+2. Copy Orders: This button allows you to copy the order template of the selected order.

 3. Order Logs: It allows you to view the items associated with the selected order, along with details such as the order date, order number, order method, and location.